Tjstretchalot/SharpMath2/README.md

 // note we do not check for intersection first - while intersection is faster to check than intersection + MTV, it is not
 // faster to check intersection then intersection + MTV if you will need the MTV.

-// Note strict is not an option for MTV - if two triangles are touching but not overlappingit
+// Note strict is not an option for MTV - if two triangles are touching but not overlapping then
-// it doesn't make sense to try and get an MTV Vector2? mtv = Polygon2.IntersectMTV(triangle, triangle, position1, position2, rotation1, rotation2);
+// it doesn't make sense to try and get an MTV Tuple<Vector2, float> mtv = Polygon2.IntersectMTV(triangle, triangle, position1, position2, rotation1, rotation2);
-if(mtv.HasValue)
+if(mtv != null)
 {
-  // The two entites are colliding. position1 += mtv.Value;
+  // The two entites are colliding. position1 += mtv.Item1 * mtv.Item2;

   // Polygon2.Intersects(triangle, triangle, position1, position2, rotation1, rotation2, true); -> False
   // Polygon2.Intersects(triangle, triangle, position1, position2, rotation1, rotation2, false); -> True